1. Blog

 Everyone Gets to Help Balance the Emergency Budget

 Include all family members who spend independently in the discussion about how to reduce costs and align them more closely with your reduced household income.
 For instance, you and your kids and teens may not fully appreciate how much your household is spending on buying in-app items, downloading games, music or pay-per-view movies, or shopping online.
-While keeping your discussions age-appropriate, this is a great time to talk about family finances because nearly every household is in the same boat.
+While keeping your discussions age-appropriate, this is a great time to talk about family finances.

-A discussion also sheds light on how much they are spending and you can take steps to reign that in.
+A discussion also sheds light on how much they are spending and you can take steps to reign that in if needed.
 For instance, kids who buy in-app items with their games, have them use a gift card to finance their items, and remove your credit card details from their account in the game or platform.

 Ask Your Service Providers for Help

 As you review all of your bills and obligations, contact each service provider to see how you can reduce what you need to pay by at least 10 per cent.
-Many internet and communication providers have announced that they will waive certain fees, however there may be more ways they can assist when you review your services with them line by line.
+Many internet and communication providers have hardship programs that allow them to waive certain fees, however there may be more ways they can assist when you review your services with them line by line.
 Don’t be afraid to scale back your service plans temporarily, e.g. decrease calling minutes on your cell phone if you text and can use a reliable calling app.
 Saving a little on each bill will add up to a lot in the long run.

-If you are able to work from home and need to stay connected, be cautious about scaling your internet service down.
-Most homes are using a lot of bandwidth right now and no one can afford to have an unreliable connection.
+If you are still able to work from home and need to stay connected, be cautious about scaling your internet service down.
+Many homes use a lot of bandwidth for work, school, volunteer commitments, side gigs, and entertainment and no one can afford to have an unreliable connection.

-Many home utility providers are offering extended and flexible payment arrangements.
+Since the COVID-19 pandemic, many home utility providers started offering more extended and flexible payment arrangements to help anyone going through a challenging time.
 Ask them how their programs work before automatically accepting them.
 Interest or even fees may be hidden in the revised terms.
 Moreover, if you defer too many obligations, you could be setting yourself up for a wave of debt later on.
 The key isn’t to defer all of your payments; it’s to reduce now wherever you possibly can.

 Contact Your Creditors for Help with Your Debts